hroman-codes/HotColdReact/README.md

 ![Hot & Cold gif](./public/img/hot-cold.gif)

 ### Description
->A simple Hot of Cold guessing game built with React and Redux, the computer randomly selects a number between 1 and 100, and the player then tries to guess the number.
+>A simple Hot and Cold guessing game built with React and Redux, the computer randomly selects a number between 1 and 100, and the player then tries to guess the number.
 The player gets feedback for each guess – "hot" if their guess was close, and "cold" if their guess was far.
 When the user guesses the secret number, the app lets them know, and they'll have the option to start a new game.

 ### Hot or Cold Live Demo
 https://hroman-codes.github.io/HotColdReact/